GeekTrainer/learn-django/Outline.md

         - Developing objects for Create
         - Creating objects for Update and Delete
 6. Using Crispy forms for better display
-      - Using Bootstrap3 with Crispy
+      - Using Bootstrap with Crispy
 7. Knowledge Check
     * Check your knowledge
       - Questions